NIGK15032U Urban Intervention Studio

 Site specificty - local transformations through

-At the Urban Intervention Studio we explore methods of creating new public domains through making and building temporary small scale architectural interventions in 1:1 in close collaboration with local site and community.
+At the Urban Intervention Studio we explore methods of creating new public domains through making and building temporary small scale spaces in 1:1 in close collaboration with local site and community.
 The drafting table is replaced by a strong presence on site developing projects in an almost hand crafted process that allows for adaptions and alterations to be made in the moment.
 The method has some interesting implications for the design process, for the interpretation of the site context and particularly for learning about space through the act of making it by hand.

 We set up studio course away from the university and into sites in transformation that will provide us with interestng and relevant contexts to explore and respond to.
-The focus is urban areas in transition such as former industrial sites, challenged public domains and landscapes that has potentials for new conent.
+The focus is urban areas in transition such as former industrial sites, challenged public domains and landscapes that has potentials of new conent.

 Throug carerfull site readings we will explore the physical, social and processual conditions of a place.
 This proces of going from one stage towards something else can be detected and then further explored through small acupunctual interventions that can set transformations in motion reprogramming and redirecting the discourse of a place.
 In full scale we construct urban interventions that somehow respond to the current conditions of the site while simultaneously setting out a potential trajectory for the future.